 The world continues to evolve and the rules dictating employment change with it.
 In the last decade, employers have changed the way they find and screen potential employees.
 Ten to fifteen years ago, a phone number was the standard contact information that a company required from applicants.
-These days if you do not have a computer or e-mail address, good luck hearing back from anyone for a job.
-Not only do employers communicate with candidates via the Internet, they also use it as a vehicle for people to present themselves through.
-According to a study by Reppler, 69 percent of employers have hired or rejected a potential candidate because of their social network profiles.
+These days your e-mail address is your main point of contact.
+Not only do employers communicate with candidates via the Internet, but they also use it to research all job candidates.
+According to careerbuilder.com, 70 percent of employers have hired or rejected a potential candidate because of their social network profiles.

 Keep Your Profile Tame